Talion is a finalist for Best SIEM Solution

 Example of a phishing email that bypassed Secure Email Gateway (SEG)

-This new level of sophistication has emphasised the need for robust employee training and the adoption of the ‘Last Line of Defence’ mentality.
+This new level of sophistication has highlighted the need for robust employee training and the adoption of the ‘Last Line of Protection’ mentality.
 If a security infrastructure can’t stop an email threat getting into an inbox, then employees should be able to prevent it causing damage to the business by knowing how to spot them and what to do next.
 Supporting employees to develop this involves well communicated security procedures, enforced with regular and consistent live threat simulations and training.

 2. Business Email Compromise – Top Cybercrime for 8th Year in a Row